1. Father Sun

 From earth, she learns stability and grounding.
 In her garden, she walks barefoot, enjoying the feel of the grass and the strength of the soil beneath her feet.
 She understands that she is rooted in this little place on earth, by her family tree.
 She begins to collect stones, sensing their quiet power.
 Each stone feels different in her hands, some smooth and warm, others hard and cold, each one carrying a story as old as time.
 The earth becomes her anchor, reminding her she is part of a vast, eternal cycle.
 In her bond with the earth, Leora discovers a steady, grounding energy that fills her with a sense of inner strength and belonging.
 Earth becomes her foundation, teaching her about the fields of abundance of Mother Earth, about security and stability.

 Wood is the element that connects water with air.
 A tree needs to collect his water from the ground, through his roots.
 The energy of the water goes upwards to the branches of the tree, to form leaves and to exhale oxygen, into the air.
 She loves to touch the trees, just placing one hand on the surface, feeling their ancient wisdom and silent endurance.
 She imagines each tree as a guardian of the garden, of the woods.
 She feels like she’s been made out of wood herself, since she was born in the Chinese Year of the Wooden Snake.
-Sometimes she feels like a tree herself, rooted in the ground, stretching her arms as the branches, up to the sky and the sun.
+Sometimes she felt like a tree herself, rooted in the ground, stretching her arms as the branches, up to the sky and the sun.
 Wood teaches her patience and growth, the strength found in standing tall no matter what storms may come and the capability to bend with the wind, instead of being broken.

 Chapter 5.
 As above, as below